The “Don’t Tell” Policy in AA

 There are three main ways to be “outed” as an agnostic in Alcoholics Anonymous:

-2. By removing the word “God” from the 12 Step program of recovery.
+- By removing the word “God” from the 12 Step program of recovery.
 In 1939 the words “as we understood Him” were added to “God” in the suggested 12 Steps.
-In 2011 for many nonbelievers that compromise is not enough and the word “God” is removed while the intent of the Step is maintained.
+Today, for many nonbelievers, that compromise is not enough.
+The word “God” is removed while the intent of the Step is maintained.

 Some readers will be familiar with the “Don’t Ask Don’t Tell” policy which was for some time the official United States policy on homosexuals serving in the military.
 The policy prohibited discriminating against or harassing closeted homosexual or bisexual service members, while barring openly gay or lesbian persons from military service.